 Recording Methodology

 Item for Count N/A

 EXTERNAL REPORTING

 Definition The process of extracting, compiling, analyzing, interpreting, preparing, presenting, and disseminating clinical and/or financial information to meet external reporting requirements/requests.
 Examples include reports prepared for the Canadian Institute for Health Information, Department of Health and Community Services, Statistics Canada, School Boards, etc. START TIME: Determine nature of report to be generated and validation of approval source -Initiation of data extraction -Compile desired report -Complete required analysis -Distribute/present report as required

 STOP TIME: Report presentation/dissemination is completed

 Time Recording Methodology Actual Time

 Item for Count N/A

-RESEARCH
+Definition RESEARCH The precess of extracting compiling and reporting information in export of

 Definition The process of extracting, compiling, and reporting information in support of formalized research projects.
 Such research is formally designed and approved clinical investigations directed towards advancing knowledge in the field of health, and the delivery of health services, using recognized methodologies and procedures.

 START TIME: Determine nature of data to be reported and validate approval source/consents

 -Initiation of data extraction

 -Compile desired report

--Distribute/present report as required STOP TIME: Report presentation/dissemination is completed
+-Distribute/present report as required

+STOP TIME: Report presentation/dissemination is completed